kingh0730/build_from_the_stack/data/inputs_gen/dsl/dsl_prompt_3_now.md

+Please follow the above instructions and examples carefully.
-Now, write a function that generates a random valid input for the following competitive programming question:
+Now, write a function that generates a random valid input for the following question: